bluewave-labs/bluewave-hrm/README.md

 ## Features

-Headcount is a people and resource management application for your organization.
+Headcount is an open source human resources management (HRM) application for your organization.
 It has the following features:

 - Team management
 - Employee management